ryjones/rl-report/labs/university-course-repolinter-report.md

 - `support/Lab06/b4s/organization/university/b4s_client/routes/users.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `support/Lab06/b4s/organization/university/user-interface/src/main.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `support/Lab06/b4s/organization/university/user-interface/src/router.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `support/Lab02/key.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `support/Lab02/rsa.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `support/Lab02/test/unit/createKeys.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `support/Lab02/test/unit/messageExchange.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>